+The Bank is currently classified as an O-SII, and as such it is subject to concurrent additional capital requirements.
 The O-SII buffer rates range from 0.25% to 1% of the total risk exposure (maximum level of 2%) and consists of CET1 capital on a consolidated basis.
 The cap on the O-SII buffer rate of 2% has been lifted with CRD V to 3%, subject to the approval of the European Commission.
 These buffers are revised each year or in the event of a significant restructuring process, particularly, a merger or acquisition.